Fdika24/FastKes2.0/README.md

 5. CoreLocation

 ## Why RxSwift?
-The purpose of this project is to study functional reactive programming it self for future projects
+The purpose of this project is to study functional reactive programming and coordinator.
+If you're asking isnt it overkill? yes, yes it is.